-Regular Session - 100% if official withdrawal and request for refund is received prior to the start of classes, 50% through the first eight weeks of classes including the week in which classes begin, and no refund thereafter.
+Regular Session - 100% of total charges if official withdrawals and request for refund is received prior to start of classes, 50% of total refundable charges (not 50% of partial payment) through the first eight weeks of classes including the week in which classes begin, and no refund thereafter.

 Summer Session - 100% if official withdrawal and request for refund is received prior to the start of class.
 For classes of 10 weeks duration, 50% if official withdrawal occurs during the first two weeks of the session.
 For classes of five weeks duration, 50% if official withdrawal occurs during the first week of the semester.
 Exceptions to the above are as follows: